January 19th, 2017 — March 14th, 2017

 This process of Need-Finding and Scoping helped to inform the rest of the project by establishing constraints, and giving me a better idea of what a good plan of attack would be.
-I did adjust my scope throughout the project, as well as my goals, due to my code ability limitations.
+I did adjust my scope throughout the project, as well as my goals, due to my personal code limitations.

 I analyzed the existing Cat Facts Alexa skill and went through the rigorous Voice User Interface checklist from Amazon.
 I sat down with test participants and asked them to complete tasks related to the skill.
-I found that the skill only passed two of the items on the checklist, and left users confused.
+I found that the skill only passed two of the items on the checklist, and left users generally confused.

-As a class, we watched 2001: A Space Odyssey and analyzed the way HAL interacts with the astronauts.
+As a class we watched 2001: A Space Odyssey and analyzed the way HAL interacts with the astronauts.
 I then watched several episodes of Star Trek: Next Generation to take a close look at the character Data.
 Specifically, the episode "The Measure of a Man" in which Data is put on trial to determine whether he is sentient or not.

 While this was one of the most fun parts of the process, this also served to give us context for designing for VUI.
 What makes people uneasy?
 What makes AI endearing?
 Or scary?
 What does the culture you’re designing in think about AI and voice interfaces?

-I addressed all of the action items in my capabilities in the final iteration of the skill, as you can see in the last demo video.
+I addressed all of the action items in my capabilities in the final iteration of the skill, as you can see in the final demo video.
 I made several changes to the welcome message and help message of the skill, as well as updating the description that appears in the Alexa App.

 In the future, my next steps would be to test these changes and determine how successful they were, as well as gathering more facts, an open listening state after stating a fact, and adding in multiple facts for each different topic like originally intended.

 This map represents the starting point for the Skill before I began developing it.
 As you can see, it forks between a standard fact skill and a quiz skill.
 The idea was the let users study, and then quiz themselves on what they know.
-This flow didn't end up in the final version.
+This didn't end up in the final version.

-When designing for digital interfaces, you always consider the user and try to be empathetic to them, their situation, and their preparedness.
+When designing for digital interfaces you always consider the user and try to be empathetic to them, their situation, and their preparedness.
 The same is true for voice UI.
 As such, there are a lot of similarities between the two design processes.
 You begin and end with the user, and try to meet their needs.

 However, there are a few areas that seem to be more sensitive.
 For example, when designing for VUI, it’s imperative to be aware of the user’s cognitive load.
-If the information architecture is confusing or complicated, the user can easily get lost since they don’t have a visual aid to help them.
+If the information architecture is confusing or complex, the user can easily get lost since they don’t have a visual aid to help them.
 It’s important to give the user a way out, and a means to get help if they’re lost or confused.